-The limas atas, is our most recently completed building, and from our more than slightly biased point of view, our most successful architectural accomplishment to date.
-It takes the same base structure of the Limas gede, (11 x 5.5 meter rectangle, with 8 primary pillars), but is instead split cleanly in two, with a shared 2.5 meter breezeway for ventilation, privacy, and/or nongkrong.* Simple, compact bedroom, another set of dramatic recycled, kingsized beds, a work desk, and an additional indoor/outdoor bathroom makes both rooms ensuite, allowing for friends / family to rent both sides of the house, or for it to be happily cohabited by strangers.
+The Limas Atas is our most recently completed building, and from our slightly biased point of view, our best architectural accomplishment to date.
+It takes the same base structure of the Limas Gede, (11 x 5.5 meter rectangle, with 8 recycled teak pillars), but is instead split in two, with a shared 2.5 meter breezeway for ventilation, privacy, and/or nongkrong*.
+Both bedrooms feature comfortable, recycled teak, kingsized beds, two indoor/outdoor bathrooms making both rooms ensuite, allowing for friends / family to rent both sides of the house, or for it to be happily cohabited by strangers / new friends.

-*nongkrong-v- to hang out, discuss things, is possibly the most popular Indonesian pastime, here supported architecturally by a covered set of sofa/stairs, as well as a set of large stones uncovered in the building process, with which we formed a campfire circle in the back of the house. (please do ask for our assistance in lighting a campfire)
+*nongkrong-v- to hang out, discuss things, a most popular Indonesian pastime, here supported architecturally by a covered set of sofa/stairs, as well as a set of large stones uncovered in the building process, with which we formed a campfire circle in the back of the house (please do ask for our assistance in lighting a campfire).